 Located near to the Business School and Aquatic Centre, Mandelbaum House provides accommodation in private bedrooms with shared bathroom facilities.
 With only 32 students, strong friendships are often formed with fellow residents.
 Common areas include a living room, games area and rooftop lounge.
 Amenities also include laundry facilities and rental bicycles which has proven popular among students.
 As a resident, a full meal plan is included, so you will dine with fellow residents.
 In keeping with Mandelbaum House’s Jewish heritage, all meals are kosher.

-If you prefer a more independent style of accommodation, student apartments are available in the areas on and around campus.
+If you prefer a more independent style of accommodation, self-catered residences are available in the areas on and around campus.
 All apartments are close to cafes, restaurants and shops and feature kitchen facilities where you will prepare your own meals.

-Located adjacent to campus in a friendly, secure community setting, Sydney University Village (SUV) provides self-catered accommodation in either studio apartments or a private bedroom in a five bedroom shared apartment.
+Located adjacent to campus in a friendly, secure community setting, Sydney University Village (SUV) provides self-catered accommodation in either studio apartments or a private bedroom in a five bedroom shared (multi-share) apartment.
 Residents in the shared apartments have an internal kitchen and residents in the studio units have access to a shared kitchen facility on site, so all residents can prepare their own meals.
-Other amenities include a recreation and games room, a café, a convenience store and a resource center with computer, printing and scanning facilities.
+The SUV Residential Life Program offers you plenty of social and support opportunities.
+Other amenities include a newly refurbished recreation and games room, a café, a convenience store and a resource center with computer, printing and scanning facilities.